-ACOS stands for Average Cost Of Sales, and TACOS stands for Total Average Cost of Sales.
-Here is the math behind them: (ACOS = Ad Spend / Ad Sales), (TACOS = Ad Spend / Total Sales).
+ACOS stands for Advertising Cost Of Sales, and TACOS stands for Total Advertising Cost of Sales.
+Here is the math behind them: (ACOS=Ad Spend/Ad Sales), (TACOS=Ad Spend/Total Sales).
 ACOS is a measure of advertising efficiency, and TACOS indicates the impact of ad spend on the top line.

 Amazon’s aggregate TACOS has been around 4-5% for the past couple of years.
 This metric is interesting in a couple of ways